bytewax/bytewax/docs/articles/concepts/dataflow-programming.md

 [`map`](/apidocs/bytewax.operators/index#bytewax.operators.map),
 [`filter`](/apidocs/bytewax.operators/index#bytewax.operators.filter),
 [`branch`](/apidocs/bytewax.operators/index#bytewax.operators.branch)
-only operator on individual items at a time and forget all context between items.
+only operate on individual items at a time and forget all context between items.
 In order to have items interact with each other in a structured manner, we introduce the concept of **state** or data that persists across multiple items.
 To do things like "group items into